European Commission & the Complaints against Google

 June 24, U.S. action: Google announces that it has received a formal notification from the U.S. Federal Trade Commission regarding an antitrust investigation.

-July 31, search complaint 14: Deal du Jour, French coupon website, files complaint Google Adsense online advertising service blocked it, Reuters reports.
+July 31, complaint 14: Deal du Jour, French coupon website, files complaint Google Adsense online advertising service blocked it, Reuters reports.
 Google tells investors it was notified of complaint on August 30 (page 20).

 September 16, official Google reply: Google files reply to allegations, it tells investors.